Introduction

 Steps Taken to During the Reporting Period

-- further developing procedures, processes and awareness in order to better assess the risks of a supplier
+- Further develop procedures, processes and awareness in order to better assess the risks of a supplier or

-or contractor in relation to preventing modern slavery and human trafficking. - further developing policies and procedures to ensure our own internal processes support best practice in
+contractor in relation to preventing modern slavery and human trafficking. - Further develop policies and procedures to ensure our own internal processes support best practice in

 Board Approval